cars10/autodok/README.md

 ### Using a private registry

-You can download images from private registries by providing the optional registry field in the request body: `"registry": {"serveraddress": "", "username": "", "password": ""}`
+You can download images from private registries by providing a standard docker `config.json`.
+Uncomment the volume in `compose.yml` and adjust the path to your `config.json`. *autodok* will then use your existing credentials whenever needed.

 ### Restarting multiple containers at once